Reverse Stable Diffusion: What prompt was used to generate this image?

 We consider two alternative data splitting heuristics.
 The first one is to divide the data set into three equally-sized chunks, inspired by \citet{Ionescu-CVPR-2016}.
 The second splitting heuristic involves setting two threshold values for the cosine similarity and splitting the data set according to these thresholds.
 As far as the latter heuristic is concerned, we propose a strategy for optimally choosing the threshold values.
 The first threshold should be set such that the first data chunk, \ie~the easy-to-predict samples, contains a significant portion of the data set.
 The second threshold should be sufficiently low to only include a small subset of the data set, \ie~the really difficult examples.

+\textbf{Underlying models.} To demonstrate the generalization power of our training framework across multiple pre-trained neural networks, we employ the proposed framework on four distinct deep architectures as image encoders: ViT \citep{Dosovitskiy-ICLR-2020} (Vision Transformer), CLIP \citep{radford-pmlr-2021} (Contrastive Language-Image Pre-training), Swin Transformer \citep{Ze-ICCV-2021}, and the encoder of the U-Net used in Stable Diffusion \citep{rombach-CVPR-2022}.
+The former three networks represent black-box models with no access to the weights of Stable Diffusion, while U-Net comes with the weights from Stable Diffusion, being a white-box approach.

+The U-Net model operates in the latent space where the diffusion process takes place, and is based on a three-stage approach.
+First, we employ the perceptual compression auto-encoder used in Stable Diffusion to encode the images in the latent space.
+Next, we use an image captioning model \citep{Li-ICML-2022} to generate natural language descriptions.
+Lastly, based on the latent vectors and the captions, we train the encoder part of the U-Net architecture on our task, using the objective defined in Eq.~(\ref{eq_final_loss}).
+We use the captions similar to how the text is used for text-to-image generation, namely we integrate them in the cross-attention blocks of the U-Net.

-\textbf{Domain-adaptive kernel learning.} To further improve the performance of the employed models, we introduce a domain-adaptive kernel method that allows the models to exploit information about the target (test) domain without using the ground-truth embeddings.
+\textbf{Meta-regression.} To further improve the performance of the ensemble, we introduce a domain-adaptive kernel method that allows the models to exploit information about the target (validation and test) domain without using the ground-truth embeddings.